-The general guideline for style is MLA style (see the MLS Handbook for Writers of Research Papers, 2009 [7th edition]).
-Manuscripts containing special fonts or characters should be submitted as both .doc and .pdf files.
-Texts composed in English by non-native speakers should be submitted to and examined by a native speaker before being submitted.
+Linguaculture uses the MLA Style Guide for citations and bibliography formatting (8th edition, please consult the online guide compiled by the Douglas Colege Library available HERE).
+Manuscripts containing special fonts or characters should be submitted as both .docx and .pdf files.
+Texts composed in English by non-native speakers should be examined by a native speaker before being submitted.

-Title of the article: Times New Roman 14, in capital letters
+- Title of the article: Times New Roman 14, capital letters

-Keywords: Times New Roman 10, in italics, five or more.
+- Keywords: Times New Roman 10, italics, five or more

-Book reviews and book notes should conform to the guidelines given for articles.
+Book reviews and book notes should conform to the guidelines specified above.
 The information on the author and the book reviewed should be given as follows:

 The first line of each new paragraph should be indented, except where it follows a heading.
 There should be no space between paragraphs.